marcusturnerwood/marcusturnerwood.github.io/_posts/2026-02-07-economic-overview-of-step.md

 STEP is the UK’s programme to design and deliver a prototype fusion power plant at West Burton (Nottinghamshire), with first operation targeted for around 2040.

 A key technical milestone is net electricity export.
-The prototype must demonstrate at least \(100 \, \mathrm{MWe}\) net to the national grid to be considered a success.
+The prototype must demonstrate at least 100 MWe net to the national grid to be considered a success.

 STEP is pursuing a spherical tokamak, a more compact tokamak geometry (often described as “apple core” rather than doughnut-shaped).
 The idea is that a smaller, potentially simpler machine could reduce the cost and complexity of reaching a power plant prototype, while remaining relevant to later designs.